taw00/howto/howto-install-ghost-on-fedora.md

    sudo systemctl start nginx.service
    ```
 8. Browse to your domain and your domain/ghost and check that everything works correctly.

 ---

+## Addendum: Multiple Blogs on One Server

+These are not step-by-step instructions but this plus the generalized instructions above should give you enough to figure out how it's done.

+- Configure you DNS (via your domain manager, GoDaddy, Gandi, whomever) to point each domain name to the same IP address.
+For this example, `blog1.example.com` and `blog2.example.com`
+- Decide on a port paring.
+For this example, 2368 for blog1 and 2369 for blog2.
+- Instead of `/var/www/ghost` for your webroot, create one for each blog.
+For example: `/var/www/ghost_blog1` and `/var/www/ghost_blog2` and repeat installation of the Ghost application to each.
+- Similarly, `/etc/nginx/conf.d/example.com.ghost.conf` becomes something like `blog1.example.com.ghost.conf` and `blog2.example.com.ghost.conf`
+- Similarly, `/etc/systemd/system/ghost.service` becomes `ghost_blog1.service` and `ghost_blog2.service`
+- Ensure the hostnames, webroots, and ports for each are reflected everywhere they are referenced:
+  - Hostname (URL), Webroot and port: `config.production.json` in each of those `/var/www/ghost_*` trees
+  - Webroot only: `ghost_blog1.service` and `ghost_blog2.service`
+  - Hostname, Webroot, and port: `blog1.example.com.ghost.conf` and `blog2.example.com.ghost.conf`
+- The mail stuff will change a bit.
+I leave that to you to figure out. :)

+I believe that is all.
+Good luck.
+For reference, I have three ghost blogs that I host on one machine with no noticeable degradation in performance (small-time blogs, mind you).

+---